T0MGithub/maritime/docs/why-use-maritime.md

 #### HTTP Helper Methods

-HTTP help methods indicates whether additional functions are included with each request to assist with responding to each request.
+HTTP help methods indicates whether additional functions are included with each request to assist with responding to that request.

 #### Context Style